microsoft/azure-health-data-services-toolkit/samples/EventHubChannel/README.md

-# Channel to Azure Event Hubs
+# Channel to Event Hub

 In this sample, a pipeline is created with a channel to send data to Azure Event Hubs.